Biscoitinhoo/biscoitinhoo.github.io/_posts/2022-04-28-bananas-are-op.md

 ## Bananas are healthy

-Last but not least, bananas are very healthy.
+Last but not least, Bananas are very healthy.
 It has high levels of potassium, which helps regulate water levels in the body.
 It is rich in vitamins, namely A, C, E and the B complex.
 It also has essential minerals such as calcium, zinc, magnesium, and more.
 How can something be good and healthy?
 OP.

 ## Conclusion